 13.2 The 802.1Q/1P Group Setting Screen

 Use this screen to activate 802.1Q/1P and display the VLAN groups.
-Click Advanced > 802.1Q/1P to display the following screen.

 Note: If the WAN interface in the VLAN group is not the default router, you need to create a static route to communicate with the WAN.